Resource Planning: From Definition to Resource Plan (2025)

 Managers might also use bottom-up estimating for a resource plan, which is the process of determining resources, expenses, and durations of the smallest unit of the project, and then building up to the all-encompassing project requirements from that data.

 Traditionally, you could create a resource plan in Excel, but nowadays there are project management solutions that are much less cumbersome.
 Enterprise resource planning software integrates all of your business data, so that the more you use it, the more powerful your insights will be.
-With tools such as Productive, insights such as employee availability and profitability are right at your fingertips – manual data entry isn’t needed.

-After identifying the gap between demand and capacity, managers can reassess their resources, either by issuing resource requests to make up for the gap or by finding new opportunities or projects to utilize excess capacity.
+They can use this either by issuing resource requests to make up for the gap or by finding new opportunities or projects to utilize excess capacity.

 Learn more about optimizing project management in an agency setting.